 When buying a puppy, it is important to analyze the space in which the breeder keeps the puppies.

-With the Labloodhound being a large breed, it is important that they have a large amount of space for comfort, play, and any physical activity, or their mood will be significantly decreased, and their likelihood of aggression will increase.
+With the Labloodhound being a large breed, they must have a large amount of space for comfort, play, and any physical activity, or their mood will be significantly decreased, and their likelihood of aggression will increase.

-It is also important to evaluate the way the breeder talks to the dogs, and whether they are gaining enough socialization and attention to assimilate into the outside world.
+It is also important to evaluate the way the breeder talks to the dogs, and whether they are gaining enough socialization and attention to assimilating into the outside world.